0x25/useful/README.md

                        |______//____  >\___  >__| |____/|____/
                                    \/     \/

-last update 22 aout 2016
+last update 22 august 2016
 open an issue if a link is dead, thanks

 ### Detection